 Weekly or Monthly Calibration and operation of all controls (high- and low-pressure switches, oil pressure switch, etc.) are within limits.

-Cooling tower spray nozzles and pump suction screen are free of scaling and algae (consult water treatment suppliers for corrective measures).
-Water distributors at the top of the freezer are free of scale accumulation.
-Remove solids that have collected in the water tank.
-Check all motor drive units (compressor, pump motors, cooling tower fan, and pump, etc.) for abnorma noise and/or vibrations.
-Observe one complete ice making cycle, record data, and compare with the Warranty Registration/Start-Up Form.
-Month hly or Yearly Checklist Check entire system for leaks.
-Check system for leaks after 400 hours or 4 weeks of operation. 一 Drain water from the condenser and cooling tower and check condenser tubes.
-Inspect for damage by ш corrosion or scale.
-Demonstration of the second of the second second second second Remove all rust from all equipment, clean, and paint.
-Check all motors for shaft wear and end play.
-Check all motors for shaft wear and end play.
-Check operation and general condition of all electrical controls, relays, motor starters, and solenoid Check all motors for shaft wear and end play.
-Check operation and general condition of all electrical controls, relays, motor starters, and solenoid valves.
-Check all motors for shaft wear and end play.
-Check operation and general condition of all electrical controls, relays, motor starters, and solenoid valves.
-Observe one complete ice making cycle, record data, and compare with the Warranty
+- Cooling tower spray nozzles and pump suction screen are free of scaling and algae (consult water treatment suppliers for corrective measures). - Water distributors at the top of the freezer are free of scale accumulation. - Remove solids that have collected in the water tank. - Check all motor drive units (compressor, pump motors, cooling tower fan, and pump, etc.) for abnormal noise and/or vibrations. - Observe one complete ice making cycle, record data, and compare with the Warranty Registration/Start-Up Form.

+Monthly or Yearly Checklist

+- Check entire system for leaks. - Check system for leaks after 400 hours or 4 weeks of operation. - Drain water from the condenser and cooling tower and check condenser tubes.
+Inspect for damage by corrosion or scale. - Remove all rust from all equipment, clean, and paint. - Check all motors for shaft wear and end play. - Check operation and general condition of all electrical controls, relays, motor starters, and solenoid valves. - Observe one complete ice making cycle, record data, and compare with the Warranty Registration/Start-Up Form. - Change oil in cutter motor gear reducer.